 Thomas Kolditz

-Thomas Kolditz is a social psychologist, retired U.S. Army Brigadier General, and executive coach who helps organisations develop leaders capable of performing in extreme, high-stakes environments.
+Thomas Kolditz is a retired U.S. Army Brigadier General and social psychologist who helps organisations build leaders capable of holding judgement and authority when the stakes are highest.

 Full Profile